JoseSK999/floresta-docs/src/ch06-02-utreexonode-config-and-builder.md

     # pub filter_start_height: Option<i32>,
     # /// The user agent that we will advertise to our peers.
 Defaults to `floresta:<version>`.
     # pub user_agent: String,
+    # /// Whether to allow fallback to v1 transport if v2 connection fails.
+    # /// Defaults to true.
+    # pub allow_v1_fallback: bool,
 # }
 #
 # impl Default for UtreexoNodeConfig {